AlberTJ97/codetalk/README.md

 ### Docker

 We use Docker as a utility tool, mainly for running MongoDB.
-In the `docker-compose.yml` you have two wservuces services:
+In the `docker-compose.yml` you have two services:

-- `codetalk`: The API if you want to open it as a docker container
+- `api`: The API if you want to open it as a docker container
-- `database`: A mongodb database that we use for starting the API in development mode and running the integration tests locally.
+- `db`: A mongodb database that we use for starting the API in development mode and running the integration tests locally.

 ### Project management